kronda/kronda/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 == Description ==

-Simple lightweight plugin lets you embed videos from many providers with full responsive sizes with a click of a single button for all providers.
+Simple lightweight plugin lets you embed videos from many providers with full responsive sizes via URL or Shortcode.
 Show videos as thumbnails and let them open in colorbox.
 Clean and easy shortcode syntax.

 [More info and demo](http://nextgenthemes.com/plugins/advanced-responsive-video-embedder/)